 "Having performance opportunities as a child gave me the confidence to follow my dreams"

 Nicole went on to study singing with the renowned soprano, Rae Woodland, in Snape and then accepted a coveted place at the Royal College of Music in London.
-At the RCM she studied Singing with Elizabeth Robson and Piano with Peter Element, was awarded the Giulia Grisi prize for Singing and graduated with a Bachelor of Music honours degree.
+At the RCM she studied singing with Elizabeth Robson and piano with Peter Element, was awarded the Giulia Grisi Prize for Singing, the RCM Italian Prize and graduated with a Bachelor of Music honours degree.